istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 Kubernetes artifact.
 The egress proxies can fulfill the requirements 1, 2, 3 and 5, but not the requirement 4 and 6.
 They are DNS-aware, but not transparent and not Kubernetes-aware.

-Let me explain Istio Egress Traffic control next.
+Let me explain Istio egress traffic control next.

 ## Egress traffic control by Istio